Filling a spare bedroom in your house or apartment is very much like online dating. First, you need a way to hook the applicant with pretty photos.

 I made sure to call and everyone vouched for the fact that she was a very smart, kind, and respectful person and would make a great roommate.

-17. If You’re Short on Time Schedule an Open House
+17. Schedule an Open House

 If your place is a highly desirable area and has a high walkability score, consider saving some time with one-off roommate viewings and just schedule one day for everyone to come by, meet you and see the space.